 Financial Leverage.
-As of December 31, 2010, we had \$407.0 million of Long-term debt outstanding, and our Stockholders' Equity was \$126.0 million.
+As of December 31, 2011, we had \$585.0 million of Long-term debt outstanding, and our Stockholders' Equity was \$30.8 million.
 Higher financial leverage makes us more vulnerable to general adverse competitive, economic and industry conditions.
-Since December 31, 2007 we have reduced our total debt outstanding by \$195.0 million.
-Our repatriation of foreign earnings in 2008 and 2009, suspension of our quarterly cash dividend and modest debt rebalancing between our North America and International segments, together with productivity improvements and cost containment initiatives enabled us to decrease our financial leverage and increase our financial flexibility.
-During 2010 we increased our total debt by \$109.5 million; however, our improved financial performance over this period has mitigated the impact of this increased debt on our leverage ratios.
-We currently plan to refinance our 2005 Senior Credit Facility in 2011, which matures in 2012.
-There can be no assurance, however, that our business will generate sufficient cash flow from operations or that future borrowing will be available under our 2005 Senior Credit Facility.
-In May 2008, we entered into an interest rate swap to manage interest costs and the risk associated with changing interest rates.
+During 2011, we increased our total debt by \$178.0 million; however, our improved financial performance over this period has mitigated the impact of this increased debt on our leverage ratios.
+On June 28, 2011, we amended and restated our Senior Credit Facility which increased the total availability under the facility to an aggregate of \$770.0 million, added an option to increase domestic availability by an additional \$250.0 million, extended the maturity date to June 28, 2016, and increased the applicable margins and certain fees to current market conditions.
+There can be no assurance, however, that our business will generate sufficient cash flow from operations or that future borrowing will be available under our Senior Credit Facility.
+As of December 31, 2011, our ratio of funded debt to EBITDA was 1.50 times, within the covenant in our Senior Credit Facility, which requires this ratio not exceed 3.0 times.
+On August 8, 2011, we entered into a new four-year interest rate swap agreement to manage interest costs and the risk of changing interest rates associated with a portion of our borrowings outstanding under our Senior Credit Facility.
 See "ITEM 7A.
 Quantitative and Qualitative Disclosures About Market Risk-Interest Rate Risk" under Part II of this report.